-Whether you believe that shadow bans are a real thing or not, you want to avoid getting penalised by Instagram for behaving like a bot.
-The last thing you want is for Instagram to ban your account after you’ve been working on it for months, after all.
+Whether you believe that shadowbans are a real thing or not, you want to avoid getting penalized by Instagram for behaving like a bot.
+The last thing you want is an Instagram ban after you’ve been working on it for months, after all.

 This is why authenticity is so important.
 While it’s fine to like a few photos under popular hashtags, the best way to get attention is through your posts themselves.
 Here’s where people will get a chance to learn about the real you, which you could never achieve with a like or a comment.

 No matter what you do, your job is to tell your story. – Gary Vaynerchuk